DJ JoN-E: FM Radio

 The show primarily played bhangra (Punjabi) music along with urban Indian beats and music from local talent.

 The show took great strides in its first year with its popularity soaring.
 Each show was also made available online.
 CL Magazine stated:

 BBC Soundcrew, one of Toronto’s top Indian and Bhangra DJs, has sought to create a presence and medium for South Asians to explore their culture, not only in Toronto, but for Canada’s diverse Indian population.

 "Desi Live" was considered the top Urban Bhangra Radio Program in North America.
 With visitors dropping by the studio every week and segments such as "The Old Skool Track of the Week, Top 5, Featured Album, Use it or Lose it (The audience decides if a new debut track should be kept in rotation on the show), and artist interviews.

 Johney Brar announced in October 2008, that he will be leaving CHRY 105.5FM permanently at the end of the month, concluding his four years of programming on CHRY on October 27, 2008.

 HD Radio

-Johney Brar signed a deal to move his show to the United States market with a national distribution deal with HD Radio provider WorldBand Media, beginning in late November 2008.
+Johney Brar signed a deal to move his show to the United States market with a national distribution deal with HD Radio provider WorldBand Media (in partnership with Emmis Communications) beginning in late November 2008.

 The shows title remained "Desi Live," however the show expanded from a 1-hour format to a 2-hour format.
 Desi Live also began airing live programming 5 nights a week, airing weeknights 8 pm – 10 pm on HumDesi Radio (a division of Worldband Media) hosted by Johney Brar (DJ JoN-E).

 The show aired in the following cities: